toutpt/collective.js.webshims/README.rst

 Webshims lib uses requireJS as a script loader, if this is included, if not it uses Modernizr.load/yepnope.

+This addon override plone.app.modernizr.custom.js resource using this one.
+If you have conflict with an other addon which does the same, you can use
+@@plone.app.modernizr.download view to build a new one with all requested features.

 How to upgrade
 ==============